 The academy has an automatic Truancy Call system.
 This means that parents will be contacted by telephone when a student is absent if no explanation for the absence has been received.

 If we are concerned about aspects of your child’s attendance or punctuality, we will contact you to discuss the best way forward.
-Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of House.
+Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of Year.

 What can I do to encourage my child to attend school?